 FAT32 is a legacy file system that may be used on devices that may not support the others.
+It is not recommended for volume work as it is slow.

-Ext4 is a Linux file system that works well with HS Controllers.
-On high-performance external NVMe SSDs, this format may be as much as 6x as fast for saving CAP files compared with other formats.
+Ext4 is a Linux only file system that works well with high-performance external NVMe SSDs, especially for CAP file transfers.